Double logistic regression approach to biased positive-unlabeled data: Conclusions

 \section{Conclusions}

-We have considered estimation problem for PU data when SCAR assumption is not necessarily satisfied and have shown that when aposteriori probability $y(x)$ and propensity function $e(x)$ are both governed by logistic model, their corresponding parameters $\tilde\beta^*$ and $\tilde\gamma^*$ are identifiable.
+We have considered estimation problem for PU data when SCAR assumption is not necessarily satisfied and have shown that when posterior probability $y(x)$ and propensity function $e(x)$ are both governed by the double logistic model, their corresponding parameters $\tilde\beta^*$ and $\tilde\gamma^*$ are identifiable.
 This motivates JOINT method of estimation of $\tilde\beta^*$ and $\tilde\gamma^*$ by alternately maximising loglikelihood of the product logistic model.
 We have also proposed the second method, called TM, which relies on iterative maximisation of two estimated Fisher consistent expressions for the unknown parameters.
 For both approaches under certain assumptions we have proved consistency of the underlying estimators.
 Analysis of their behaviour indicates that considering non-constant propensity function is crucial for estimation of the aposteriori probability as well as for performance of the corresponding classifiers.
 In particular, the results show promising behaviour of TM method; it outperforms EM algorithm for most datasets and works on par with LBE method in the case of non-constant propensity score function.
 For constant propensity score, we observe the superior performance of the TM compared to the LBE.

 There are still interesting issues left for future research.
-First, in addition to MM algorithm, other non-convex optimization procedures can be used in the JOINT method.
+First, in addition to MM algorithm, other non-convex optimization procedures can be used in the JOINT method.This is important as its underperformance is likely caused by optimisation issues.
 As for TM method, although the proposed method of estimation of the stratum $\mathcal{P}$ described in Section \ref{Sec:TM} works effectively, we believe that this crucial problem is worth further studying and there is still room for improvement.
 For the high-dimensional $X$ consideration of the regularised versions of the introduced methods is of interest.
 Moreover, note that the presented developments open the way to test SCAR assumption, which under the considered model is equivalent to $\tilde\gamma=(\tilde\gamma,0^T)^T$.
-Finally, the proposed methods can be possibly used for multi-label PU data, where multiple target variables are considered simultaneously.
+Finally, the proposed methods can be possibly adapted to multi-label PU data, where multiple target variables are considered simultaneously and in many aplications, such as recommender systems, selection bias is frequent.